sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 At first, it were mostly software developers that bought into the manifesto.
 They held conferences, and tried to deliver software in a better and more relaxed way.
 The few, who were allowed the freedom to work as they pleased, reported good results.
 Fast forward a decade or two, and we see an abundance of agile consulting firms.
 Each offering training in their "optimized method of agile".
-The agile movement started feeling more and more like an industry of cultist preachers, like you would see on american tv, than as a group of developers trying to deliver good software.
+The agile movement started feeling more and more like an industry of cultist preachers, like you would see on American TV shows, than as a group of developers trying to deliver good software.
 Many of these consulting firms market their agile methodologies as the end-all-be-all of project management.
 As such, a lot of project leads and managers got very interested in these methods that claim the team will be able to cope with any change of requirements, will always have good estimates, and always deliver on time, no matter what happens or who leaves the team.
 I must admit it sounds like a wet dream to professionals in a leadership position.